 Greek Bronze Corinthian Helmet

-An ancient Greek bronze helmet of the Corinthian type, with curvilinear eye holes that taper to a point, a wide nose guard, broad cheek pieces that leave a vertical opening for the mouth, and a border that has been drilled with holes to secure an interior lining.
-Traces of the original crest are evident in the patina.
+An early ancient Greek bronze helmet of the Corinthian type, of upright bell-shape form with curvilinear eye holes that taper to a point, cheek pieces that leave a wide opening for the mouth, and a perforated border with abbreviated neck guard.